mtayler/pseudo-encrypt/README.md

 Encryption Keys
 ---------------

 To use different encryption keys, change the entries in the file `keys`.
 The keys are ordered public_key, divisor, private_key: or e, n, d.
+If the decrypted file is not a plain text file, the keys are most likely too large.

 A better key method to be added.